-The Health and Safety Executive (HSE) define Sick Building Syndrome as a condition that is generally caused by poor indoor air quality that causes more than 20% of the occupants in the building occupants to have persistent conditions while inside.
-These conditions are relieved within hours of leaving the effected building.
+The Health and Safety Executive (HSE) defines Sick Building Syndrome as a condition that is caused by low indoor air quality.
+Sick building syndrome testing is looking for the causes of this low indoor air quality.
+It causes more than 20% of the people in the building to have similar conditions while inside.
+In the same way, symptoms often get better within hours of leaving the building.
 Some of the symptoms of Sick Building Syndrome are:

 - Eye, nose and throat irritation.

 - Erythema (redness of the skin).

 - Mental Fatigue.

 - Nausea and dizziness.